 You must complete the university's Health Clearance Form, showing proof of measles, mumps and rubella (MMR) vaccination, and clear a tuberculosis (TB) test.
-The Health Clearance Form can be sent ahead of your arrival.
+The Health Clearance Form can be sent ahead of your arrival to University Health Services.

-If you do not have the MMR vaccination, please know a TB test must be taken at least 4 weeks apart from vaccination.
+If you do not have the MMR vaccination, please know a TB test must be taken at least 4 weeks apart from the MMR vaccination.

 Failure to complete the Health Clearance will prevent you from moving into student housing and attending classes, and you will have all of your registered classes dropped.